Hecatron/Embedded.Rust.Examples/docs/ESP32/Setup/Build-Toolchain.md

   * https://github.com/MabezDev/xtensa-rust-quickstart
   * https://github.com/espressif/llvm-project

-This is more of a breif overview of building the toolchain under windows The link to the xtensa-rust-quickstart goes into more detail above.
+A list of steps for building out the toolchain needed.

-## Build toolchain
+## Build the toolchain

-From a regular command line
+### Download the Source

+In the below example I'm using a Windows Visual Studio 2022 Command Line
 ```
 # First lets download the source
-# The directories are just ones I typically tend to choose
+# The directories are just ones I typically tend to use
 cd D:\SourceCode\External\esp
 git clone https://github.com/esp-rs/rust